-Quotations may be advertised at Council Staff member's discretion in addition to the methods above.
-This may occur when a field of potential Tenderers hasn't been established, an innovative approach is required, or the project has broad appeal that may attract broader competition.
+Quotations may be advertised at Council Staff member's discretion where a field of potential Tenderers hasn't been established, an innovative approach is required, or the project has broad appeal that may attract greater competition.

 Panel Contracts

 Council uses a number of Panel Contracts where suppliers have provided a schedule of rates with indicative and/or firm prices.